velairi/DebounceApp/README.md

 ### Task

-Build a mobile app that shows Autosuggest UI component which uses Google Places API to get the data.
-You can use your favorite mobile IDE and language.
+Build an iOS app that shows Autosuggest UI component which uses Google Places API to get the data.

 **API endpoint**